CogentRoleplayCommunity/FogentRoleplay/src/Settings/Fallen/Adventures/InserrectionOfIrongrove/NarratorNotes.md

 - What are your squirley responsabilities to Flint
   - What kinda training will he give you
   - Flint burns all the liquor before leaving Reddwall.

+# Threads session 2

+- Uhtred
+  - [Not mine] How has the resserection changed him?
+  - What do the visions mean and his heritiage?
+  - Relationship with the Reddingtons.
+Feels like he people are hiding secrets from him and using him.
+  - Relationship Octaviana, Dawn, Luc.
+- Destin
+  - Where is his family?
+  - Why did Charlotte say the Demon was her brother?
+  - Victor Blackthorn still has a vendetta against Destin's family.
+- Octavian
+  - Wants to support Uhtred's rise to title of Princep.
+Believes that Luc isn't stable.
+  - Wants to eliminate anyone that could spread the word of Uhtred's Heritage.
+  - Wants to steal the sword away from Destin for containment.
+- Lance
+  - He made a deal with demons for powers, minions, and knowledge.
+  - He hates Flint for being his bastard father.
+He attributes all the hardships of his life to his abadonment of him and his mother.
+  - He had made a deal Octavian to kidnap Luc in exchange for his mother's safe return.
+Octavain installed Lance to destabilize the region for the emporer, only changing his plans once he learned of Uhtred.
+- The Demons
+- The Siege of Irongrove
+  - 5 hours
+  - The town of Irongrove
+- The Victory Feast
+  - 2 hours